Climate change protest in Frankfurt targets financial sector

 Outside the Deutsche Bank twin towers, two masked protesters wearing masks burnt a large effigy of the bank's logo.

-Fridays for Future is focused on promoting a system change towards an economy that is not focused on people and resource exploitation, but rather on social and ecological needs.
+Fridays for Future want an economy that is not focused on people and resource exploitation, but on social and ecological needs.